NagisaSato/unit_1-2021/README.md

 2. The game must record the time played.
 3. The game must record the player name and score.
 4. Display rankings; name of player and score
-5. Checkpoint for saving the progress of the player
+5. Inventory system to secure items obtained by player
-6. Add time limit of 30 mins
+6. Add time limit of 15 mins

 # Criteria B: Design